juvion/juvion.github.io/_posts/2016-09-20-Multiprocessing_with_Python.md

 ---

-### Paralle computing using Python
+### Parallel computing using Python
-This is a simple tutorial of how to utilize Python's `multiprocessing` library to perform paralle tasks (using multiple CPUs).
+This is a simple tutorial of how to utilize Python's `multiprocessing` library to perform parallel tasks (using multiple CPUs).

 ```python